 4. Make Healthy Swaps

-- Spinach instead of lettuce.
+- Spinach or kale instead of lettuce.
 Add sliced strawberries or pumpkin seeds to help with iron absorption.

 - Plain Greek Yogurt instead of sweetened yogurt.
 Greek yogurt has much more protein and you can add stevia or monk fruit to sweeten without adding calories.
 This is my go-to breakfast!
 I love to add fresh raspberries or chopped cranberries along with a little monk fruit and top with oat free granola.
 You can really get creative and leaves you feeling more full than regular yogurt.